-The School of Music at Western Michigan University is dedicated to music as an art form that elevates the lives of all who experience it; that embraces and transcends the entire range of human emotion, expression, and community that is vital to the cultural enrichment of society.
+The choral program at Western Michigan University is dedicated to music as an art form that elevates the lives of all who experience it; that embraces and transcends the entire range of human emotion, expression, and community; that addresses real problems and encourages meaningful change.

 As part of the School of Music, the choral studies program is a home for choral endeavors, including the following:

-- Nine choral ensembles representing a variety of genres, including classical, symphonic, jazz, early music, opera, chamber, and treble/tenor-bass ensembles.
+- Eight choral ensembles representing a variety of genres, including classical, symphonic, jazz, early music, opera, chamber, treble, and tenor-bass ensembles

 - Vibrant and active schedule of guest artists and visiting ensembles that give masterclasses and presentations to current students.
-Recent guest ensemble residencies include Roomful of Teeth, Chanticleer, The Rose Ensemble, Heinavanker, and Voces8.
+Recent guest ensemble residencies include The Crossing (2022), Roomful of Teeth, Chanticleer, Border CrosSing, The Rose Ensemble, Heinavanker, and Voces8.
 Recent guest conductors and teachers include Alice Parker, Eph Ely, Simon Carrington, Rollo Dilworth, Francisco Núñez, Andrew Megill, Andrew Clark, Mollie Stone, Ellen Hargis, Samuel Ramey, Richard Danielpour, Jake Runestad, Beverly Taylor, and Scot Hanna-Weir.

 - Collaborations between WMU ensembles and local institutions, like the Kalamazoo Symphony Orchestra, the Detroit Chamber Winds and Strings, and Michigan Sacred Music Festival